 In an interesting aversion, baseball great Stan "The Man" Musial cultivated Contractual Purity when he started playing for the St. Louis Cardinals in the 1940s and never broke it for the rest of his life.
 He stated that he did see himself as a role model and strove to be one.
-He is currently 91 years old and St. Louisans still absolutely adore him—so much that they campaigned for him to receive the Presidential Medal of Freedom and he did receive it in January 2011.
-While this is wonderful for Stan, it's impossible for any other Cardinal (or any player) to live up to.
+He was 92 years old at the time of death and St. Louisans still absolutely adore him—so much that they campaigned for him to receive the Presidential Medal of Freedom and he did receive it in January 2011.
+While this was wonderful for Stan, it's impossible for any other Cardinal (or any player) to live up to.
 Of course, it was probably easier to live life as a role model before the invasive modern celebrity culture had developed.

 Albert Pujols was also the victim of this trope when he signed with the Los Angeles Angels of Anaheim for a 10-year, $250 million contract.
 Fans had essentially determined that Albert was Stan's successor (and in a lot of ways he is/was: both are/were family men, philanthropists, etc.), and since Stan never left St. Louis, Albert is obviously the worst traitor in the history of traitors ever for doing so.
 Some Cardinals fans burned their Pujols jerseys and others (mostly older fans) turned the whole thing into a morality play and immediately started going on about Stan and the good ol' days.
 A few people took the time to understand why the whole things actually happened, though.